Boulder Beer Company: Activities

 The Boulder Beer Company is also known for being civic minded.
 In 2008, it became a sponsoring partner in Boulder's "10 for a Change Challenge," a program designed to reduce energy consumption by 10% via eco-friendly improvements for increased energy efficiency.
 In addition to being a sponsor for the challenge, the Pub is already PACE Certified (Partners for a Clean Environment) using bio-diesel fuel, recycled/compostable "to go" containers, and recycling.
 The brewery uses 100% recycled 6-pack carriers and non-petroleum based inks.

 Every year, the Boulder Beer Company participates in "Beer 4 Boobs," a nationwide charity program raising money for the Susan G Komen Breast Cancer Foundation.
 They also host an annual "Goatshed Revival" Beer Festival in honor of their first brewery that was in a shed shared by goats.
-Part of the planning of the revival is a homebrew competition wherein homebrewer compete to have the Boulder Beer Company brew and distribute their homebrew.
+Part of the planning of the revival is a homebrew competition wherein homebrewers compete to have the Boulder Beer Company brew and distribute their homebrew.
 Proceeds from the Goatshed Revival are donated to the Community Food Share, a non-profit organization feeding the community's poor.